dwyl/phoenix-chat-example/README.md

 We are just keeping them for reference of how to join channels and receive messages.

-Your app should look like the following.
+If you are running the app,
-Try to fill the `username` and `message` fields and click `Enter` (or press `Send`).
+try to fill the `username` and `message` fields and click `Enter` (or press `Send`).

 The message should appear